-- if the SMP operator publishes the offer before the commitment procedure, BEREC recommends that the SMP operator should clearly indicate in the publication the intention to propose commitments under Article 79 of the EECC on the basis of that offer.
-This information is required for the publication of the offer to count towards the six-month period. - (114) According to Article 76 (1) (c), the six-month period "may be prolonged based on national circumstances".
-Such prolongation may be justified by reasons strictly related to the co-investment scheme, for example, by the need for other co-investors to prepare for the start of marketing activity (so that the SMP operator does not get a first-mover advantage), by complex co-investment schemes or products, or the need to implement new interfaces.
-It is reasonable that NRAs evaluate such extensions in the context of the commitment procedure at the request of the SMP operator or alternative providers of ECN/ECS (during the market test).
-To favour the process of deployment of new VHCN, NRAs will use their best effort to carry out the assessment of the co-investment projects as efficiently as possible. - (115) Annex IV sets out the criteria that the co-investment offer must meet at a minimum, in order to allow NRAs to accept commitments and make them binding. - (116) Annex IV, point b, indicates different levels of transparency for a co-investment offer: - Necessary elements of the offer must be published on the website for interested undertakings to understand the offer ("shall be available and easily identified on the website of the undertaking"); - b) Full detailed terms of the offer would not necessarily be made available immediately through the publication but only after a bidder expresses its interest ("full detailed terms shall be made available without undue delay to any potential bidder that has expressed an interest"); - c) The process/road map for the establishment and development of the coinvestment project "must be set in advance, shall be clearly explained in writing to any potential co-investor, and all significant milestones shall be clearly communicated to all undertakings without any discrimination". - (117) Concerning the information to be published on the website (point a. listed above) of the SMP undertaking, the published offer should include information that is essential to allow potential co-investors to judge whether they might have an interest in the co-investment proposal.
-This information should include a description of the co-investment project (content of the project, including technical characteristics and the geographical area/areas involved and "all significant milestones"). - (118) Regarding the information to be made available without undue delay to any potential bidder that has expressed an interest (point b. listed above), Annex IV, point b refers to disclosure of the full detailed terms, which are to include, but not necessarily be limited to, the following terms: - a) the legal form of the co-investment agreement (e.g., (a) special purpose vehicle (e.g. Joint venture), (b) reciprocal access model (e.g. joint-build consortium (with terms regarding financial consideration required for the acquisition of specific rights, during the building phase and during the exploitation phase, for example indefeasible rights of use contracts ("IRUs")), (c) one-way access model managed by SMP operator);
+- (120) In relation to the possibility to extend the six-month period based on national circumstances, it is reasonable that NRAs evaluate such extensions in the context of the commitment procedure at the request of the SMP operator or alternative providers of electronic communications networks and/or services (during the market test).
+This prolongation under national circumstances can mostly be related to the need for other co-investors to prepare for the start of marketing activity, so that the SMP operator does not get a first mover advantage.
+In some cases, a period longer than six months may be needed in case of complex co-investment schemes or products, or the need to implement new interfaces. - (121) Annex IV sets out the criteria that the co-investment offer must meet at a minimum, in order to allow NRAs to accept commitments and make them binding. - (122) Annex IV, point b, indicates different levels of transparency for a co-investment offer: - a.
+Necessary elements of the offer must be published on the website for interested undertakings to understand the offer ("shall be available and easily identified on the website of the undertaking"); - b.
+Full detailed terms of the offer would not be made available immediately through the publication but only after a bidder expresses its interest ("full detailed terms shall be made available without undue delay to any potential bidder that has expressed an interest"); - c.
+The process/road map for the establishment and development of the coinvestment project "must be set in advance, shall be clearly explained in writing to any potential co-investor, and all significant milestones shall be clearly communicated to all undertakings without any discrimination". - (123) Concerning the information to be published on the website (point a. listed above) of the SMP undertaking, the published offer should include information that is essential to allow potential co-investors to judge whether they might have an interest in the co-investment proposal.
+This information should include a description of the co-investment project (content of the project, including technical characteristics and the geographical area/areas involved and "all significant milestones"). - (124) Regarding the information to be made available without undue delay to any potential bidder that has expressed an interest (point b. listed above), Annex IV, point b refers to disclosure of the full detailed terms, which are to include, but not necessarily be limited to, the following terms: - the legal form of the co-investment agreement (e.g., (a) special purpose vehicle (e.g. Joint venture), (b) reciprocal access model (e.g. joint-build consortium (with terms regarding financial consideration required for the acquisition of specific rights, during the building phase and during the exploitation phase, for example indefeasible rights of use contracts ("IRUs")), (c) one way access model managed by SMP operator);